 TRAINING METHODS OF TIGER-CLAW

-Editorial Note: About 30 years ago, the most authoritative Chinese kungfu magazine then, “Xin Wu Xia” (“New Martial Hero”), published a series of articles with Sifu Wong's commentary on the Tiger-Crane Set.
+Editorial Note: About 45 years ago in the 1970s, the most authoritative Chinese kungfu magazine then, “Xin Wu Xia” (“New Martial Hero”), published a series of articles with Sifu Wong's commentary on the Tiger-Crane Set.
 The series consists of four articles, namely:

 - Similarities and Differences of Tiger-Crane Sets

 - Combat Sequences of Tiger-Crane Set